Finding Your Fit

 Which parts of the bike are adjustable?

-That means it's easy to share your bike with a partner of a different height or fine-tune your riding position based on your preferences.
+That means it's easy to share your bike with a partner of a different height or tailor your riding position to your preferences hassle-free.

 How do I adjust the telescopic seatpost?